By the way, I have needed to correct something since the first hour, and I just remembered a minor thing.

 Everybody in the private sector is a suspect.

-And Obama and his buddies are the experts, and they know how all these things should run.
+And they know how all these things should run.

 So here they are.

-They're in charge of it all now, and look at it.
+They're in charge of it all now.

-Abject total chaos.
+Abject, total chaos.

 Central planners have created uncertainty, havoc, chaos.